How conditional questions work

-A child question can have multiple levels and can become the parent to the next child questions.
+A child question can have multiple levels and can become the parent to the next set of questions.

 Common uses for conditional questions include:

 - Wanting the whole questionnaire to stop if questions are answered a certain way, e.g. not continuing to ask health-related questions if the person indicates they are not safe to sign in.

 - Having different types of people answer different questions.

 - Only providing more detail when required.

 Creating a conditional question

-To create a question that is conditional on another, add the question in the same way as a normal question and set a parent question.
-If the parent question is answered in the set way, the conditional (child) question will then be asked.
+To create a question conditional on another, add a question, then choose the linked parent question.
+If the parent question is answered, the conditional (child) question will be asked.

 Conditional questions based on conditional questions

-You can set one question to be based on a parent question, then another to be based on that question:
+You can set one question to be based on a parent question:

 Multiple questions based on one parent

 You ask different questions based on the responses your guest gives.
 For example:

 Single conditional question among main questions

 You can have one conditional question branch off, then return to the main questions.
 For example:

-- Question 1 and 2 are for all contractors.
+- Questions one and two are for all contractors.